 While ENSO is a dominant source of interannual variability both in the tropical Pacific and globally, the evolution of conditions in the Niño3.4 region on time scales much longer than that of ENSO are also of importance to regional and global climate.
 Individual ENSO events are modulated by the complex interaction of positive and negative feedbacks.
 The long-term trend in SSTs in this region is heavily influenced by other sources natural variability on decadal time scales.
-However, over a 40 year period of global warming or geoengineering, the SST trend in this region will be largely dependent on anthropogenic forcing or the combination of geoengineering and anthropogenic forcing.
-In order to examine the change in Niño3.4 over the full duration of each experiment, we calculate the linear trend of warming or cooling in the Niño3.4 Index over the applicable 40 year period.
-The linear trends are calculated over 2030-2069 for G3, G4 and RCP4.5, and over years 11-50 for G1, G2, 4xCO2 and +1% CO2 yr-1.
-(Table 3; Figure 10)
+However, over a 40-year period of global warming or geoengineering, the SST trend in this region will be largely dependent on anthropogenic forcing or the combination of geoengineering and anthropogenic forcing.
+In order to examine the change in Niño3.4 over the full duration of each experiment, we calculate the linear trend of warming or cooling in the Niño3.4 index over the applicable 40-year period.
+The linear trends are calculated over 2030-2069 for G3, G4 and RCP4.5, and over years 11-50 for G1, G2, 4xCO2 and +1% CO2 yr-1 (Table 3, Figure 10).

 The objective of geoengineering is to cool Earth’s surface sufficiently so as to offset some of the negative impacts of global warming.
 The amount of temperature change expected over an extended period of geoengineering as opposed to under AGW alone is an obvious indicator of the potential efficacy of geoengineering in a particular region.
 SSTs over Niño3.4 region change considerably under global warming and under some geoengineering scenarios.
 Under G1 and G2, the linear trend of SSTs in Niño3.4 is negative, and very close to zero.
 In both experiments, a CO2 increase is imposed on a steady-state preindustrial climate concurrently with a fully offsetting solar constant reduction.
 G1 and G2 generally depict little change in global mean temperature.
 In terms of variability between models simulations of Niño3.4 linear trend, the coarsest error bars can be found with the G1 and G2 experiment.
 Climate was fully stabilized in most runs, but some runs exhibited evidence of either a warming or cooling trend.

 G3 and G4 initialize from a warming climate and seek to offset RCP4.5 with SO2 injections.
 In both experiments, the Niño3.4 region continues to warm despite the SO2 injections.
 In G3 the warming trend is 0.07 K decade-1.
 However, the G3 experiment is designed so that the RCP4.5 warming is fully offset to generate zero net forcing.
 Offsetting radiative forcing by injecting a layer of stratospheric aerosols does not prevent continued warming in the ocean.
 Put simply, the ocean has a huge thermal mass.
 Rising or falling air temperatures take time before their impact is felt in the ocean.